tgray017/tgray017.github.io/_posts/2019-10-25-learn_to_walk_before_you_run_code.markdown

 I added this to the `head` of my `application.html.erb` and voila, it worked.
 Basically what this does is toggle some CSS between `style="display: block;"` and `style="display: none;"` for any HTML element with an ID of "new-reply" whenever the associated comment is clicked by the user.
 So the reply form is still there for each individual comment, it's just not displayed until the user clicks on the comment.

 Was getting this bit of functionality working worth the time and the headache?
 Definitely not.
 Would it have been way easier if I had a shred of knowledge of how JS or JQuery worked before trying to implement this?
 Absolutely.
-Lesson learned--learn to walk before you run.
+Lesson learned--walk before you run.